 Despite these advances, today’s athletes still must contend with some lingering Victorian-age logic.
 Just this week, Chinese swimmer Fu Yuanhui, clearly in pain, mentioned in a post-race interview that she was on her period.
 Many applauded her for freely speaking about menstruation in public.
 But the fact that this made headlines at all emphasizes the stigmas that still surround periods.

 Still, unlike in 1896, women are an integral part of the Olympic narrative today, and the women in this narrative are more diverse and inclusive than ever before.
 In an Olympic first, in 2012, every country sent at least one woman competitor to the London Games.
 Though many countries have yet to move past token representation, there is a long road ahead.
-Just as the Rio Olympics will turn its eyes to Tokyo in the closing ceremony, the future beckons and the Olympic flame looks bright.
+Just as the Rio Olympics will turned to face Tokyo in the closing ceremony, the future beckons and the Olympic flame looks bright.

 While there are many more chapters to unfold, for now, we'll end it with a period.